KhaledMosaad/product-catalog-api/docs/System-Design-Document.md

 {
   id: UUID, // the variant_id
   search_text: text, // accumulated title + attribute values on one field to support queries like: Red t-shirt (red is an attributed)
-  attributes: [{ color: string, ... }] // array of object, contains all the variant attributes for filtering
+  attributes: { color: string, ... } // object contains all the variant attributes for filtering
   total_sold: number, // ranking field
 }
 ```